sttp/Specification/Sections/Introduction.md

 To address these issues, the Advanced Synchrophasor Protocol (ASP) Project was proposed to DOE in response to FOA-1492.
 In this project proposal, the argument was made for a new protocol that overcomes the limitations of IEEE C37.118 for large-scale synchrophasor data system deployments.
 The new protocol proposed leveraged the successful design elements of the secure Gateway Exchange Protocol (GEP) that was originally developed by the Grid Protection Alliance (GPA) as part of the SIEGate project (DE-OE-536).

- On May 1, 2017, a DOE grant (DE-OE-859) was awarded to GPA and the other 25 collaborators on ASP Project (see [Contributors](Contributors.md)) to develop: (1) a detailed definition of new publish-subscribe protocol, now called the Streaming Time-series Transport Protocol (STTP) and (2) software to support it including production-grade implementations of STTP API's in multiple development platforms along with a collection of tools to test and validate the new protocol.
+ On May 1, 2017, a DOE grant (DE-OE-859) was awarded to GPA and the other 25 collaborators on ASP Project (see [Contributors](Contributors.md) section) to develop: (1) a detailed definition of new publish-subscribe protocol, now called the Streaming Time-series Transport Protocol (STTP) and (2) software to support it including production-grade implementations of STTP API's in multiple development platforms along with a collection of tools to test and validate the new protocol.

 ### Scope of this Document